dirac-institute/sorcha/docs/inputs.rst

   The cometary activity file is used by  **surveySimPP**.

 This is an optional input file which describes how the object apparent magnitude will be augmented from a standard non-active, atmosphereless body as it moves inwards and outwards towards the Sun.
+The file can be **white space separated**  or **comma value separated (CSV)** format.

 An example of a cometary activity parameter file::

    ObjID afrho1 k
-   67P/Churyumov-Gerasimenko   1552  -3.35
+   67P 1552 -3.35

 .. warning::